kikrishn/Blog/_posts/2021-02-10-lebesgue-ftc.md

 is exactly the same as integrating aginst $f = F'$!
 The points where $F$ is discontinuous have something to do with singular mesaures $\lambda$ again, which we're ignoring for simplicity.

+TODO: say something about dirac measures?
+TODO: abs. cts
+TODO: lebesgue ftc
+TODO: say something about how this works for _any_ measures, not just L-S ones.
+That gives us a way of "doing calculus" with measures, and can make precise the idea that $\delta_0$ is "infinitely dense at $0$", for example.

 ---